dmo2118/PatchQPF/README.md

 Scroll down to the part at the bottom where it talks about the warranty.
 Read that part.
 Out loud.
 And consider yourself warned.

+This has never been tested on:

+* Windows Server, any version
+* Windows 8
+* Windows 8.1
+* Windows 2000 or earlier
+* Windows Me or earlier

+See [`stats.csv`](stats.csv) for various test results.

 Will this help me?
 ------------------